 - Ride in a Helicopter

-- Swim with great white sharks (almost done)
+- Swim with great white sharks (done – or close enough!)

 I will come back here and update the list once I have completed each item.
 Since I need to accomplish these at about 1.5 items a month, I should be updating regularly!